huggingface/blog/ml-director-insights-2.md

 **Salesforce:** World's #1 customer relationship management software.

 #### **1. How has ML made a positive impact on SaaS?**
 ML has benefited SaaS offerings in many ways.
-Here are a few examples:

-a.
-Improving automation within applications: Example: A service ticket router using NLP to understand the context of the service request and routing it to the appropriate team within the organization.
+**a.
+Improving automation within applications:** For example, a service ticket router using NLP to understand the context of the service request and routing it to the appropriate team within the organization.

-b.
-Reduction in code complexity: Rules-based systems tend to get unwieldy as new rules are added, thereby increasing maintenance costs.
-Example: An ML-based language translation system is more accurate and robust with much fewer lines of code as compared to previous rules-based systems.
+**b.
+Reduction in code complexity:** Rules-based systems tend to get unwieldy as new rules are added, thereby increasing maintenance costs.
+For example, An ML-based language translation system is more accurate and robust with much fewer lines of code as compared to previous rules-based systems.

-c.
-Better forecasting results in cost savings.
-Being able to forecast more accurately helps in reducing backorders in the supply chain as well as cost savings due to a reduction in storage costs.
+**c.
+Better forecasting results in cost savings.** Being able to forecast more accurately helps in reducing backorders in the supply chain as well as cost savings due to a reduction in storage costs.

 #### **2. What are the biggest ML challenges within SaaS?**
 a.
-Productizing ML applications require a lot more than having a model._ Being able to leverage the model for serving results, detecting and adapting to changes in statistics of data, etc. creates significant overhead in deploying and maintaining ML systems.
+Productizing ML applications require a lot more than having a model.
+Being able to leverage the model for serving results, detecting and adapting to changes in statistics of data, etc. creates significant overhead in deploying and maintaining ML systems.

 b.
 In most large organizations, data is often siloed and not well maintained resulting in significant time spent in consolidating data, pre-processing, data cleaning activities, etc., thereby resulting in a significant amount of time and effort needed to create ML-based applications.